Kia Sportage SUV (2016 - ) review

 What's the interior like?

 No matter what you think of the outside, we reckon you’ll love the inside of the Sportage, because the quality has really been kicked up a notch.
 The dashboard has a nice soft-touch covering, and while a few of the plastics lower down are harder, everything feels very solid and sturdy.
 We do wish Kia had used a few less contrasting colours and textures of plastic, though, as the contrast between the nice bits and the cheaper bits is a bit jarring in places.
-It's for this reason that it still doesn’t feel quite as posh as a Nissan Qashqai, but it’s not that far behind.
-Most of the various controls are easy to find and use, while the bright, colourful touch-screen infotainment system doesn’t take much getting used to, either.
+It's for this reason that it still doesn’t feel quite as posh as, say, a Skoda Karoq.
+Most of the various controls are easy to find and use, while the bright, colourful touch-screen infotainment system doesn’t take much getting used to, either, even if it's a bit lacking in pizzazz.
 What’s more, the driving position has loads of adjustment, so it’s easy to get comfortable.

 How practical is it?